Are you fascinated by the docile corn snake?

 Just mark where the tip and tail are, and then measure the length with your ruler.

-Another great way to measure is with string since this is something almost everyone has lying around their house.
+Another great way to measure is with string since almost everyone has one lying around their house.

 Then, run the string along its body to the end of its tail, keeping it close to the body.

 Then you’ll just lay the string flat and measure it, thus giving you the length of your snake!